 Illustration of Education Out Loud overall goal and three objectives:

 This Call for Concept Notes is only related to OC2: Strengthen civil society roles in promoting the transparency and accountability of national education sector policy and implementation.
 Oxfam IBIS closed the call for proposals for OC1 in October 2019 and the call for concept notes for OC3 in January 2020.
-Apart from the present OC2 Call for Concept Notes, additional calls under OC2 and OC3 are planned for in the second half of 2020.
+Apart from the present OC2 Call for Concept Notes, additional calls under OC2 and OC3 are expected in the second half of 2020.
 Please consult our website for final confirmation and further information.

 EOL implementation strategies